 A certificated staff member such as communication disorder specialists, psychologists or specialized music teachers, wishes to give private instruction for a fee to any student who is concurrently being served by that individual in the regular school program.

-END OF POLICY
+Exceptions

+A district employee may use public resources to benefit others as part of the employee’s official duties, if the expenditure is of de minimus value (of little or no value; no impact on public funds) and is purchased with the consent of his/her supervisor.

 Legal Reference:

 WAC 180-87-090 Improper remunerative conduct

+RCW 28A.400.332 Use of persons, money, or property for private gain

+Management Resources

+2015 - October Policy Issue

+Classification: Encouraged